 TrustFactory Client Issuing CA issues Certificates with name forms compliant to RFC 5280.
-By issuing a Subscriber Certificate, the TrustFactory SSL Issuing CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+By issuing a Subscriber Certificate, the TrustFactory Client Issuing CA represents that it followed the procedure set forth in this CPS to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.